ietf-wg-cellar/matroska-specification/tagging.md

 given file.
 For example, in an audio file with one song you could have information about the album it comes from and even the CD set even if it's not found in the file.

-For application to know the kind of information (like TITLE) relates to a certain level (CD title or track title), we also need a set of official `TargetType` names.
+For application to know the kind of information (like "TITLE") relates to a certain level (CD title or track title), we also need a set of official `TargetType` names.
 For now audio and video will have different values and names.
 That also means the same tag name can have different meanings depending on where it is (otherwise, we would end up with 15 TITLE_ tags).